paulolemus/sandwich-social/README.md

 A Twitter / Facebook - like social networking client made for Team Sandwich's EE 205 final project

+Once logged in to your account, you as a user of Sandwich Social are able to post messages to your wall, view your friend list, add new friends, view the profile of a particular friend, edit your profile, remove a friend, and logout.

+# How it works

+The program has a couple key features.
+The program is ran in a terminal-based GUI.
+For the GUI, we used the NCURSES library, as it provided us easy and complete control over the terminal display.

+As NCURSES also gave us complete control over user input, we were able to make all of our input fields reactive.
+As a user types the name of another user while searching, we are able to display a list of the closest matches immediately, without the need for the user to press "enter".
+The list updates as the user types.

+To get this autosuggestion feature working, we used a homemade generic Trie class.
+We push back User pointers onto the end of each Trie branch that holds their name or username.
+Every time input is changed, we do a search to get all completion suggestions and display them to the screen.

+The program also remembers changes across sessions.
+We use a FileIO class to parse in user and friend data from .dat files upon launching the program, and then we write all user and friend data to the same dat files before the program exits.

 # Class descriptions

 ## User.h